-As a new mom, you might be concerned whether your child is getting enough milk and if it is possible to boost your milk supply.
+As a new mom, you might be concerned whether your child is getting enough milk and if it is possible to increase breast milk supply.
 The good news is that there are several ways to do this.
-Read on for more information.
+Read on for more information on how to increase breast milk supply.

 Drink 10-12 glasses of water per day (approximately 2.5 to 3.0 liters).Avoid drinking a lot of fluids that contain caffeine such as coffee and tea because it may affect your baby’s sleeping habits and make him more alert.